adenisthebestaslan/Stellar-World-Creator-SWC-/World Map Generation/documentaiton/mountainsandtetonics.md

 | IMAGE | none| the image we'll be drawing on|
 |coords| none | the coords form earlier, which will be used  to make a line around the mountain.|

-it prints "generating mountains..." to show its starting the scrip before mkaing a image. for every item in the coords from earlier, we print them for every item in courds, it prints it.
-If it contains the tag (Plateau Treu) it willl make the lines thinner and darker, if not, it will make em larger and  lighter.
+it prints "generating mountains..." to show its starting the scrip before mkaing a image. we make a deep coppy of the coords. for every item in the coords from earlier, we print them for every item in courds, it prints it.
+If it contains the tag (Plateau Treu) it will remove the tag and make the lines thinner and darker, if not, it will also remove the tag and make them larger and  lighter.
 We then save the final product before showing it.